BenjaminWills/programming-notes/CDP_training/cdp.md

 Metadata generally can be catagorised into 2 major categories:

-1. Business metadata describes the meaning of data in the business sense.
+1. `Business` metadata describes the meaning of data in the business sense.
-2. Technical metadata represents the tecnical aspects of the data, including data types, length, lineage, results from data profiling
+2. `Technical` metadata represents the tecnical aspects of the data, including data types, length, lineage, results from data profiling

+A lot of organisations tend to `standardise` their metadata to keep it consistent accross the databases.